 One summer morning, I looked outside to see some kids in my yard.
-The taller boy, Mason, had come to collect his big dog that had leapt through my garden trampling my tender plants and was now happily running in wild circles around the yard.
+The taller boy, Mason, had come to collect his big dog that had bounded through my garden and had trampled my tender plants.
+The dog was now happily running in wild circles around the yard.

 In time, Mason became a frequent visitor to my home, as did his younger brother, Myles.
 They were active little boys who spent their time swinging from trees, building forts out in the yard, playing in the back field and dropping in to see me.

 Mason surprised me one day.
 He told me the Bedbug book was his favorite bedtime story and that he read it each night before going to sleep.
 He then he proceeded to recite the entire book to demonstrate that this was so.
 He knew each verse by heart.
 He also mentioned that he was now reading it to Myles.

 Little Myles, not to be outdone, piped up to prove he could keep up with Mason.
 The boys giggled as they chanted their favorite lines over and over, and we all stood there laughing, enjoying being silly.